-Row 23 & 24: Proximity to the main bank of four business class toilets in this area will result in additional foot traffic, noise and light disturbance in this area.
+Row 23 & 24: Proximity to the main bank of four Business Class toilets in this area will result in additional foot traffic, noise and light disturbance.
+Avoid.

 Rows 96 & 97 are a mixed bag – a two-row cabin it offers really nice privacy, but galley and toilet proximity is a concern, especially in row 97 at the window side (A / K) which almost feels partially in the galley.
 There are also two bassinet positions at the row 96 window seats in this area.

 Rows 11, 91 and 96, which have more foot room and can form into the double bed arrangement in the D/F pairs, are reserved for advance selection by PPS Club members only.

 These become available for general selection, if still unoccupied, at 96 hours (4 days) before departure on shorter flights and 48 hours (2 days) before departure on longer flights.

 If travelling solo, one of the window seats (A or K) is preferable, giving you the highest level of privacy.